Price: $99.99Buy Here

 There's a secret ingredient to making merino wool extra, extra soft.
 It's bamboo.

 At first, I didn't quite believe it either.
-Bamboo is a tree, and a material that makes sense in wood cores of skis.
+Bamboo is a grass, and a material that makes sense in wood cores of skis.
 As it turns out, and as I can attest, Bamboo's rayon fibers also work wonders for merino wool.

 Le Bent is a company of bootfitters from Val d'Isere, France, who spent a decade working with skier's feet.
 Meaning they saw a lot of holey socks.
 So it makes sense that they were inspired to make a better sock.
 While setting out to make a better sock, they also found a better fabric.